 Take digital photographs as an example.

 Photographs provide an immense level of contextual detail and represent the subleties of light and color quite accurately.
-They are also one of the most common raster data types.

 Both images depict trees accurately.
-However, the raster photograph is, not only more detailed, but is more visually nuanced.
+However, the raster photograph is not only more detailed, but is more visually nuanced.